• Mickey Hot Springs features scalding temperatures, steam, and fragile ground surface

 - Continue 6.9 miles east around the southern edge of Mickey Butte to the parking area near a BLM signboard.

-Fields-Denio Road (East Steens Road) is accessible all year by any type of vehicles when dry but the Mickey Springs road may become inaccessible during rainfalls.
+Fields-Denio Road (East Steens Road) is accessible all year by any vehicles when dry, but Mickey Springs Road may become inaccessible during rainfalls.

-You can also drive around Mickey Butte from the northeast corner, but this way is recommended for the high-clearance vehicle.
+You can also drive around Mickey Butte from the northeast corner, but this way is recommended for high-clearance vehicles only.

 Contact (BLM, Burns District Office): 541-573-4400